Note: All immigrant visa interviews are conducted at the U.S. Consulate in Rio de Janeiro regardless of where the applicant lives in Brazil.

 - All applicants (including minors) must be physically present on the day of the interview.

 - Applicants under 14 years of age or those physically incapable of providing a signature should appear for the immigrant visa interview accompanied by a parent or legal guardian.
-If the applicant has no parent or guardian, he or she should be accompanied by a person with legal custody or a legitimate interest in the applicant.
+If the applicant has no parent or guardian, a person with legal custody or a legitimate interest in the applicant should accompany them.
 Travel authorization will not be accepted.

 - All applicants who are not fluent in Portuguese or English should come to the interview accompanied by an official interpreter.
 Applicants needing to use an interpreter will be asked to present the official interpreter’s credentials.
 If the applicant fails to bring an official interpreter, the interview will have to be rescheduled.